nabyeongeun/DBtoDBMigrator/README.md

 Follow the steps below to set up a basic configuration.

 1. Add the RDBMS dependencies you want to apply to build.gradle
-2. Change application.txt to application.yml and set the database connection information.
+2. Set database connection information to application.yml
 3. Create the same target table in SourceDB in DestinationDB.
 4. Modify Sample.java to correspond to Target table.
 5. Create Spring Batch Metadata tables to source DB.